Professional Development Opportunities

 Please submit your articles by Wednesday, January 25, 2023 to the CSU GIS Specialty Center at email@example.com.

 eCampus Technology Equipment Program

-The purpose of this RFP is to encourage faculty from a variety of disciplines and at varying technological competencies to redevelop their courses that will integrate technology equipment in a meaningful way into the course activities.
-The proposed equipment must be implemented during the Spring 2020 semester.
+The purpose of this RFP [pdf] is to encourage faculty from a variety of disciplines and at varying technological competencies to redevelop their courses that will integrate technology equipment in a meaningful way into the course activities.
+The proposed equipment must be implemented during the Fall 2021 semester.
 Faculty participants will receive the equipment to be used in their course(s).
 Visit the eCampus Technology Equipment Program page to learn more.
-Contact eCampus if interested in applying during the Spring 2020 semester.

 eCampus offers a wide variety of workshops each semester to help you develop your full potential and grow in your teaching practice.
 We’ve organized these options thematically into six color coded tracks to help you prioritize what you might want to focus on.

 If you are teaching an online or hybrid course and completed the Quality Matters Applying the Quality Matters Rubric Training, you may be interested in having your course certificated.
 This program offers faculty members a $500 stipend to revise their course to adhere to the Quality Matters Rubric.
 Then, the course will get submitted for Course Certification where it will undergo a rigorous review by a Quality Matters Team based upon the criteria noted in the Quality Matters Rubric.
 Learn more about the Course Certification Process.
 If interested in having your course certified, please contact Jennifer Redd.

 Quality Matters Training